DeepAKsajEEv/Maritime-Vessel-Route-Simulation/README.md

 ## Overview

-This Python-based solution simulates the movement of multiple vessels along dynamically generated maritime routes using `searoute-py`.
+This Python-based solution simulates the movement of vessels along dynamically generated maritime routes using `searoute-py`.
 It generates AIS position reports with `pyais`, streams them over WebSocket, stores them in a SQLite database using SQLAlchemy, and displays them via a Flask-powered web dashboard.

 ---